 Hi guys; in my last post I explained why I think we should take a single item out from each retrospective.
 This post received some interesting feedback.
 One example of this feedback is: “If a team is big or if items are small, there is no point taking just one item.”

 My opinion is still the same: We should stick to one item at a time.
 We all work in complex systems, and therefore when we solve any one problem within them, there is a significant possibility that the whole system will change.
 This will force us to take a step back and reassess what is wrong with the new system.
 If we had several topics to solve, it’s likely those topics became obsolete within the new system.

-If you read the book: “Toyota Kata” written by author Mike Rother, you will find exactly the same comment.
-People think that choosing one single topic for improvement would make a company really slow.
+If you read the book “Toyota Kata” written by author Mike Rother, you will find exactly the same comment.
+People think that choosing one single topic for improvement will make a company really slow.
 But in reality, Toyota improved much faster than any other car company.
-So how is this possible?
+So, how is this possible?

-In conclusion, I want to say is: chose one single topic to improve, implement changes, see how the system react to the new changes and if needed, choose a new topic without the need of waiting for next retrospective.
-Retrospectives are actions that should be triggered on daily basis, we should start analyzing what we do more frequently.
-I truly believe that all of us just “do stuff” without really thinking what and how we are doing it.
+In conclusion, I want to say this: Choose one single topic to improve, implement changes, see how the system reacts to the new changes, and if needed, choose a new topic—without the need for waiting for the next retrospective.
+Retrospectives are actions that should be triggered on daily basis; we should start analyzing what we do more frequently.
+I truly believe that all of us just “do stuff” without really thinking enough about why and how we are doing it.